All ingredients are individually packaged, but our central facility

 Here's a fact you can “well, actually” your dining partner with: Traditionally, teriyaki is a cooking method, not a sauce.
 What?!?
 Did we just blow your mind?
 Let us blow your mind further with this sesame noodle and broccoli dish.
 Pasta is tossed with a dressing that includes sweet teriyaki glaze and spicy Sriracha, then topped with roasted vegetables.
 Impress with trivia and taste thanks to this calorie-conscious “teriyaki” dinner.
+Tip: Best way to remove ribs and seeds from a red bell pepper?
+Cut off top and bottom of pepper, then either carefully cut or tear out the seed portion.

 Cut broccoli into bite-sized pieces, if necessary.